PaulKinlan/paul.kinlan.me/source/_posts/2014-02-21-Add-to-homescreen-not-the-answer.markdown

 Web Developers want installable web-apps.
 They want a place on the homescreen eschewing the need for the (App|Play|*) model for App delivery.

-We have had this on iOS for a long time via `&lt;meta name="apple-mobile-web-app-capable" content="yes" &gt;` &mdash; if I remember correctly this has been here since the first version of iOS &mdash; It was the only way to get apps on to your device.
+We have had this on iOS for a long time via `<meta name="apple-mobile-web-app-capable" content="yes">` &mdash; if I remember correctly this has been here since the first version of iOS &mdash; it was the only way to get apps on to your device.
 Developers even made promo widgets that let users know they can "install" the web-app.
 Yet it wasn't enough, developers and users didn't actually want this, they wanted more capable installable apps.
 Installing a web page?
 Are you nuts.

 We (web developers) pushed and pushed for installable web apps from the browser even more.
 It landed in Chrome for Android and developers loved the idea.
 Not many people have implemented it (even including the Apple syntax).
 Not many people use it.